Places

 How Churches Use South Korea

-- Seoul worship gatherings, marketplace discipleship sessions, and creative arts collaboration with vibrant congregations
+- Seoul worship gatherings, marketplace discipleship sessions, and creative arts collaboration with local congregations

-- DMZ prayer experiences that combine history, reconciliation, and intercession for the peninsula
+- DMZ prayer experiences that combine historical context, reconciliation themes, and intercession for the peninsula

-- Jeju Island or Seoraksan retreats providing creation care, hot springs sabbath, and donor appreciation under the stars
+- Jeju Island or Seoraksan retreat time with creation care teaching, hot-springs sabbath, and donor appreciation dinners

-- Busan coastal gatherings with harbor worship, youth outreach, and cultural storytelling along the seaside
+- Busan coastal gatherings with harbor worship, youth outreach, and cultural storytelling by the sea

 What Works Well

-- 7–10 day itineraries linking Seoul ministry with one retreat block (Jeju, Busan, or mountain spa) and DMZ pilgrimage
+- 7–10 day itineraries linking Seoul ministry with one retreat block (Jeju, Busan, or mountain spa) plus a DMZ day

-- Morning worship/teaching windows in church venues, conference halls, or river cruises before cultural sessions
+- Morning worship and teaching windows in church venues, conference halls, or river-cruise settings before cultural sessions

 - Fundraising moments: rooftop worship in Seoul, lantern-lit dinners in Bukchon, Han River cruises, and coastal bonfires in Busan or Jeju

-We coordinate permits, cultural etiquette, and logistical details so pastors can focus on shepherding teams, honoring donors, and learning from Korean partners.
+We coordinate permits, cultural etiquette, and logistics so pastors can focus on shepherding teams, honoring donors, and learning from Korean partners.

 Sample Ministry Focus